ThoughtWorksInc/ml-cd-starter-kit/README.md

 Each requirement is configured with the options provided by that Chart.
 Please consult the relevant charts for their configuration options.

-TODO:
-- Try things on minikube
-- Replace default:default service account with gocd service account, and run kubectl command on gocd as gocd service account